coreinfrastructure/best-practices-badge/background.md

 5. Evidence that there are a number of users (&#8220;safety in numbers&#8221;).
 E.G., for level 4, at least 100 users.

 6. Require that at least some developers learn how to write secure programs, including what to look for.
-There are freely-available materials, such as <http://www.dwheeler.com/secure-programs> that teach how to do this.
+There are freely available materials, such as <http://www.dwheeler.com/secure-programs> that teach how to do this.
 E.G., at level 2, at least 2 developers (including one trusted developer) has asserted that they&#8217;ve read at least one book on how to write secure programs.
 Level 5: all trusted developers have read at least one book.

 Good Practices: